-The Company has an operating lease agreement in respect of its office.
-The non-cancellable lease has a remaining non-cancellable lease term of 6 months with no contingent rent provision included in the contract.
+As at 31 March 2022, the Company has an operating lease agreement in respect of its office.
+The non-cancellable lease has a remaining non-cancellable lease term of 8 months (2021: 6 months) with no contingent rent provision included in the contract.
+The company has applied the exemption under FRS 116 for short-term leases and leases of low-value assets.

-Minimum lease payment recognised as an expense in the statement of comprehensive income for the financial year ended 31 March 2021 amounted to \$21,510.
+Minimum lease payment recognised as an expense in the statement of comprehensive income for the financial year ended 31 March 2022 amounted to \$19,240 (2021: \$21,510).